avdmr/bitfocus-companion-hass-addon/README.md

-**Host Bitfocus Companion on your Pi/Odroid/HassOS as a Home Assistant Add-on**
+**Host Bitfocus Companion on your Pi/Odroid/HassOS as a Home Assistant Add-on/App**

 This setup allows you to run Companion directly within Home Assistant.
 It integrates smoothly with the Stream Deck Companion plugin and is likely compatible with Companion Satellite as well.